wagtail/wagtail/docs/getting_started/tutorial.md

 ### Parents and Children

-Much of the work you'll be doing in Wagtail revolves around the concept of hierarchical "tree" structures consisting of nodes and leaves (see [Theory](../reference/pages/theory)).
-In this case, the `BlogIndexPage` is a "node" and individual `BlogPage` instances are the "leaves".
+Much of the work in Wagtail revolves around the concept of _hierarchical tree structures_ consisting of nodes and leaves.
+You can read more on this [Theory](../reference/pages/theory).
+In this case, the `BlogIndexPage` serves as a _node_, and individual `BlogPage` instances represent the _leaves_.

 Take another look at the guts of `blog_index_page.html`: